piousannie/Car-Data-Analysis-Engage/README.md

 ## Introduction-

+HTML-CSS is used at frontend for the purpose of our web-based application project.
 Jupyter Notebook is used at the backend to generate the data analytics using Pythonic libraries such as Numpy, Pandas, Matplotlib, SeaBorn and Plotly to execute Exploratory Data Analysis(EDA) and deliver useful graphs and insights.
 The report follows a mathematical approach using k-means clustering to acheive the objective of identifying clusters of correlation.
+MySQL is used for identifying relationships and queries among the various variables.
+Python codes are used for cleaning data.
+PowerBI is used for  interactive data visualization which makes the analysis of data easier.

 ## Challenge-